gridsmartercities/python-serverless-template/README.md

 ### Tests

 Unit and contract tests are inside the tests folder, and follows the same structure as the code.
-Unit tests are placed in files starting with "test_", and contract tests are written as [Dredd hooks][dredd-hooks].
+Unit tests are placed in files starting with *test_*, and contract tests are written as [Dredd hooks][dredd-hooks].

 Integration tests are separated into their own it folder.